The history and tradition of Sauna

 Nowadays saunas are not anymore used for giving birth or treat sick people, but the mental healing, relaxing, discussing difficult and important things in life, has not changed.
 Public saunas have always been places to meet people, a place where your status has no meaning and everyone is welcome.

-While the everyday life around us gets busier the importance of having a real break every now and then has become significant.
+While the everyday life around us gets busier, the importance of having a real break every now and then has become significant.
 When you are in the sauna, you are far away from the hectic social media, stress and the everyday life.
-Saara loves giving the visitors a chance to hear their own thoughts, breathe and first and foremost have a space to pause.

-Nowadays the wide range of different products such as vegan deocreams, saltsoap, shampoos and footbath tablets, are sold all over Finland.
+Nowadays the wide range of different products such as vegan deocreams, saltsoap, shampoos and footbath tablets, are sold all over Finland and Europe.
 All these products are handmade in Helsinki.